Scheduling (computing): Windows

 Very early MS-DOS and Microsoft Windows systems were non-multitasking, and as such did not feature a scheduler.
 Windows 3.1x used a non-preemptive scheduler, meaning that it did not interrupt programs.
 It relied on the program to end or tell the OS that it didn't need the processor so that it could move on to another process.
 This is usually called cooperative multitasking.
 Windows 95 introduced a rudimentary preemptive scheduler; however, for legacy support opted to let 16-bit applications run without preemption.

 Windows NT-based operating systems use a multilevel feedback queue.
-32 priority levels are defined, 0 through to 31, with priorities 0 through 15 being normal priorities and priorities 16 through 31 being soft real-time priorities, requiring privileges to assign.
+32 priority levels are defined, 0 through 31, with priorities 0 through 15 being normal priorities and priorities 16 through 31 being soft real-time priorities, requiring privileges to assign.
 0 is reserved for the Operating System.
 User interfaces and APIs work with priority classes for the process and the threads in the process, which are then combined by the system into the absolute priority level.

-The kernel may change the priority level of a thread depending on its I/O and CPU usage and whether it is interactive (i.e. accepts and responds to input from humans), raising the priority of interactive and I/O bounded processes and lowering that of CPU bound processes, to increase the responsiveness of interactive applications.
+The kernel may change the priority level of a thread depending on its I/O and CPU usage and whether it is interactive (i.e., accepts and responds to input from humans), raising the priority of interactive and I/O bounded processes and lowering that of CPU-bound processes, to increase the responsiveness of interactive applications.
 The scheduler was modified in Windows Vista to use the cycle counter register of modern processors to keep track of exactly how many CPU cycles a thread has executed, rather than just using an interval-timer interrupt routine.
 Vista also uses a priority scheduler for the I/O queue so that disk defragmenters and other such programs do not interfere with foreground operations.